Financial Engineer & Researcher

 Investment Strategy, Mathematical Finance & Macroeconomic Theory

-I work at the intersection of general equilibrium asset pricing, fiscal-monetary theory, and applied investment research.
-My work spans inflation dynamics and price level determination, optimal IPO timing, liability-driven investing for central banks and individuals, and quantitative tools that bring rigorous economic models into practice.
+I work at the intersection of investment strategy, applied investment research and consultant, general equilibrium asset pricing, and fiscal-monetary theory.
+My work spans quantitative modelling, factor investing, inflation dynamics and price level determination, optimal IPO timing, liability-driven investing for central banks and individuals, and quantitative tools that bring rigorous economic models into practice.

 01